YosefKahlon/shell/README.md

 * Adding variables to the shell: Users can add variables to the shell using the following syntax: '$variable=value'.
 For example, 'person=David' will create a variable named 'person' with the value 'David'.
 * Navigate to the last 20 command with the up and down arrow.
 * Conditional statements: Users can use the 'if' command to create conditional statements.
 For example, 'if date | grep Fri; then echo "Shabat Shalom"; else echo "Hard way to go"; fi' will print 'Shabat Shalom' if it's a Friday, and 'Hard way to go' otherwise.
-Must be in the exact format -> \n if -command then
+Must be in the exact format ->
+1. if -command
+2. then
--command (single line)
+3. -command (single line)
-else
+4. else
--command (single line)
+5. -command (single line)
-fi
+6. fi
 ### End

 <div dir='ltr'>